tungnk1993/svBlog/README.md

 * Slogan, take action
 * Mission
-* Search suggestion
 * Make list teacher/uni more recognization

 ## Rating Page UI improve

 * Tag below basic info, more attractive, but may run into displaying problem
 * Make log-in more recognizable
-* User info: Study what, and when (in title of review or in user info)
 * Add report option
 * Add function to insert/modify/suggest profile pic
 * Add share button